fieldtrip/website/workshop/nigeria2025/erp.md

 ### Channel layout

 For topographic plotting and for some other follow-up analyses it is necessary to know precisely where the electrodes were positioned on the scalp.
-The topographical arrangement of the electrodes in an EEG cap is not the same in all caps, anD even for a standard placement system like 10-20 or 10-20 might vary a bit between manufacturers.
+The topographical arrangement of the electrodes in an EEG cap is not the same in all caps, and even for a standard placement system like 10-20 or 10-20 might vary a bit between manufacturers.
 You can use the acquisition system with different caps, and the number and position of electrodes can be adjusted depending on the experimental question.
 In the current data, a cap with a so-called equidistant electrode layout was used for a 64-channel active electrode system (BrainVision ActiCap).

 The electrode positions are in general not recorded during EEG measurements (although, see [this](/tutorial/electrode) tutorial) and are hence not stored in the EEG dataset.
 For plotting you have to use a layout file; this is a .lay or a .mat file that contains the 2-D positions of the channels on screen.
 FieldTrip provides a number of template layouts for different EEG caps in the `fieldtrip/template/layout` directory.
 See the [template layouts](/template/layout) to get an overview of some electrode cap layouts.
 It is also possible to create custom layouts for your own EEG cap, see **[ft_prepare_layout](/reference/ft_prepare_layout)** and the [layout tutorial](/tutorial/layout).